A Backstepping-KKL observer for a cascade of a nonlinear ODE with a heat equation: Introduction

 \section{Introduction}

 Parabolic partial differential equations (PDEs) naturally arise in the mathematical modeling of population dynamics~\cite{murray2002mathematical},~\cite{kolmogorov1937study}, heat conduction and diffusion processes~\cite{crank1979mathematics}, making the analysis of their controllability and observability fundamental topics in control theory.
 The backstepping method was initially developed for parabolic PDEs to address control and observation problems.
 Since its inception, this approach has rapidly evolved and has been extended to the control of a broader class of PDEs.
 Comprehensive expositions of the method can be found in~\cite{krstic_book} and, more recently, in~\cite{VAZQUEZ2026112572}.
 In recent years, significant progress has been made in applying the backstepping method to interconnected systems composed of linear Ordinary Differential Equations (ODEs) and Partial Differential Equations (PDEs).
 Such configurations are particularly relevant for modeling actuator and load dynamics~\cite{auriol2022comparing}.
 The backstepping approach was first applied to actuators governed by diffusion dynamics, as in~\cite{KRSTIC2009372}, where a stabilizing state-feedback control law and an observer were constructed for a cascade system in which a heat equation influences a linear ODE.
 This result was later generalized in~\cite{TANG20112142} to cover systems where the ODE also acts on the heat equation.
-The method was subsequently extended to other classes of ODE–PDE interconnections, including hyperbolic PDEs, as in~\cite{FERRANTE2020109027}, where a Lyapunov matrix inequality approach is employed, and in~\cite{deutscher2017outputfeedbackcontrolgeneral}.
+The method was subsequently extended to other classes of ODE-PDE interconnections, including hyperbolic PDEs, as in~\cite{FERRANTE2020109027}, where a Lyapunov matrix inequality approach is employed, and in~\cite{deutscher2017outputfeedbackcontrolgeneral,auriol2022observer}.
 More complex configurations have also been investigated, such as systems where a PDE is sandwiched between two ODEs, with results for the heat equation presented in~\cite{wang2019outputfeedbackboundarycontrolheat} and for hyperbolic PDEs in~\cite{DEUTSCHER2018472,redaud2024output}.
+Concerning cascades of ODEs with linear PDEs, the contributions in~\cite{ode_pde_Giri,Cai2016ObserverDesignCascade}, as well as the adaptive extension in~\cite{Benabdelhadi2023AdaptiveObserver}, propose observer designs that combine high-gain techniques for the nonlinear ODE with backstepping methods for the PDE.
+These works have shown that such a strategy can successfully reconstruct the state of the overall ODE-PDE cascade and establish convergence of the estimation error.
+However, they suffer the usual limitations of the high-gain design for nonlinear ODEs: they induce a peaking phenomenon, and require the nonlinear system to be in a normal triangular form \cite{bernard2019observer}.